WWE Raw preview: New champions to be crowned during the Memorial Day edition - Pro Wrestling Dot Net

 -Money in the Bank qualifying matches

-Powell’s POV: WWE has yet to announce any specific MITB qualifiers.
-WWE Money in the Bank will be held on July 1 in London, England at 02 Arena.
-Monday’s Raw will also be the first event coming out of Saturday’s WWE Night of Champions and will be held in Albany, New York at MVP Arena.
+Powell’s POV: WWE Money in the Bank will be held on July 1 in London, England at 02 Arena.
+Tonight’s Raw will also be the first event coming out of Saturday’s WWE Night of Champions and will be held in Albany, New York at MVP Arena.
 Join me for my live review as the show airs every Monday at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment